jaykang920/x2boost/README.md

 * Get to the [build](https://github.com/jaykang920/x2boost/tree/master/build)
 subdirectory.
 * Create a new subdirectory that will hold your CMake output files.
-You might want to give it a meaningful name.
+You probably want to give it a meaningful name.
 * Get into the new subdirectory just created, and run *cmake* command.
 ```
 cmake ../..
 ```
-You may specify additional options to tune your build.
+You can specify additional options to tune your build.
 For example, if you're using Visual Studio 2013 on Windows and want 64-bit build, use the following generator specification.
 For more CMake option details, please look up the cmake command help.